 - Seborrheic Keratosis: Often known as stucco keratosis, this problem causes lesions to show up on the tops of the ankles, feet, and/or toes that can be mistaken for warts.
 Although not painful, these lesions may cause itching and irritation, specifically when shoes are worn.

 - Toenail Changes: As we age, toenails thicken and become more brittle, which makes them more difficult to clip.
 Nails can likewise change in color and develop ridges and cracks.

 - Circulation: Edema (built-up fluids), prescription side effects, diabetes and other conditions may result in circulation problems for seniors.
 Swelling, numbness and tingling in the feet and legs are typical symptoms of circulatory concerns.

 - Shortened Achilles Tendon: The Achilles (and other tendons) can lose water in aging, which may shorten them while making them a lot less flexible, more prone to tears or ruptures, and lead to a more flatfooted gait.

 Any changes in your senior loved one’s feet should be brought to the attention of a doctor.
 It’s also a smart idea to schedule routine appointments with a podiatrist, who is able to provide nail care and keep a close watch for any possible issues.

 Absolute Companion Care can help in a variety of ways to make sure senior loved ones’ feet are as healthy as possible, such as:

 - Assessing your home for fall risks

 - And much more

 Make the first step to improving health for your senior loved one!
-The Absolute Companion Care team are the experts in home care in Towson, MD, offering professional, compassionate companion care services for your loved one.
+Absolute Companion Care, providers of senior home care in White Hall and the surrounding areas, is here to help seniors improve their overall wellbeing.
 Contact us at 410-357-9640 to find out more about services in your area and to schedule a free in-home consultation.